William Bligh: Literature

 Bligh is humorously portrayed in Sir Arthur Quiller-Couch's short story "Frenchman's Creek" as a competent but irascible and tactless surveyor sent to a small fishing village in Cornwall during the Napoleonic Wars.
 His accent and strong language being misunderstood by the locals as French, he is temporarily imprisoned as a spy.

+Bligh features in Jules Verne's 1879 short story The Mutineers of the Bounty, as well as in the first two books of The Bounty Trilogy—Mutiny on the Bounty (1932) and Men Against the Sea (1934)—by Charles Nordhoff and James Norman Hall.

 The situation in Sydney in 1810, with Bligh returning from Tasmania to be restored as governor, is the setting of Naomi Novik's fantasy novel Tongues of Serpents (Harper-Collins, 2011).

 Television

 On 17 December 1964, the "Adobe Dick" episode of the cartoon The Flintstones (episode 128) paid a humorous homage to Captain Bligh and his ship.
 On the show, the characters Fred and Barney took a chartered fishing trip with the guys from the lodge on the U.S.S.
 Bountystone.
 The captain of the ship, Captain Blah, was a domineering man with a uniform resembling the historical figure William Bligh.

 Mutiny, on Channel 4 in the UK, charts a recreation of Bligh's journey to Timor.
 It aired in 2017.